MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Background and motivation

 \subsection{Testing and evaluation of LLM-based dialogue systems}

 Dialogue systems are now broadly applied in many domains, especially after the recent rapid development of LLMs \cite{fan2020DSsurvey, guo2023LLMEvalSurvey}.
-To ensure the quality of the natural language generation applications, multiple datasets and evaluation methods emerged to test the dialogue system from many different aspects \cite{hendrycks2020mmlu, mehri2020dialoglue, wang2023decodingtrust, li2024halluvault}.
-These testing and evaluations are generally based on human-annotated datasets and are conducted in reference-based scheme \cite{deriu2021survey}.
-However, most existing approaches are conducted in a single-turn way, i.e., feed dialogue system with a single input and examine if the output meets expectations.
-Besides, the acquisition of testing datasets remains difficult and expensive \cite{chen2021qaasker}.
-Another concerning phenomenon is that existing LLM training datasets are suspicious to have been contaminated, and the testing based on them might not effective as before \cite{mirzadeh2024gsm}.
+To ensure the quality of natural language generation applications, multiple datasets and evaluation methods emerged to test the dialogue system from many different aspects \cite{hendrycks2020mmlu, mehri2020dialoglue, li2024halluvault}.
+The test datasets typically comprise test input utterances and the expected outputs.
+Given a certain dialogue context and an input utterance, a bug detection is performed to judge if the output of the dialogue system meets the correctness criteria.
+If not, the detection will be recorded as positive to indicate a bug in the dialogue system.
+It is the common practice to test using such a reference-based scheme \cite{li-etal-2024-leveraging-large}.

-On multi-turn testing, problems mentioned in single-turn testing are more serious.
-Multi-turn dialogue testing are not as abundant as single-turn ones\cite{sun2024parrot}.
-According to recent survey \cite{chang2024surveyevalllm}, only 2 out of 46 evaluation datasets are multi-turn oriented.
-Oracle problem constantly troubles multi-turn dialogue system testers.
+The testing of dialogue systems can be broadly categorised into single-turn and multi-turn.
+In single-turn testing, the system is provided with one input utterance at a time, and its response is evaluated against expected behaviour \cite{hyun2024metal}.
+In contrast, multi-turn testing involves a sequence of inputs and outputs, simulating real conversational flows where the system must maintain context, coherence, and consistency across multiple exchanges \cite{ou2023dialogbench}.
+Most existing approaches for testing LLM-based dialogue systems are single-turn.

+Single-turn testing faces several well-known challenges.
+One major issue is the difficulty and high cost associated with acquiring reliable testing datasets~\cite{chen2021qaasker}.
+Additionally, there are growing concerns about potential data contamination in existing LLM training datasets~\cite{mirzadeh2024gsm}, raising questions about the continued effectiveness of tests based on such datasets.
+These challenges are amplified in multi-turn testing.
+A multi-turn test case is a series of simulated user inputs of multiple utterances with corresponding expectations on output.
+High-quality multi-turn dialogue test datasets are significantly less available than their single-turn counterparts~\cite{sun2024parrot}.
+A recent survey~\cite{chang2024surveyevalllm} found that only 2 out of 46 evaluations focus on multi-turn interactions.